wtfrowl/playMole/README.md

-Welcome to the Whack-a-Mole game!
+Welcome to the playMole Game !
 This project is a fun, interactive game built with the MERN stack, featuring user authentication, a real-time leaderboard, and an exciting gaming experience.